DUI Insurance Maine

 Maine Ignition Interlock

-UltraCar Insurance partners with Intoxalock IID services to assist our Maine customers with this requirement.
+UltraCar Insurance partners with Intoxalock to provide IID services, assisting our Maine customers with this requirement.

 An ignition interlock device prevents your car from starting if your BAC is above a certain level.
 You must first blow into a device that measures your blood alcohol concentration.
-If it is below a pre-set level, the car will start; it will not start if it exceeds that level.
+If the level is below a preset threshold, the car will start; otherwise, it will not start.
 You may have to repeat this process at specific intervals.

 Ignition Interlock when you don’t own a car